mokiat/java-data-front/README.md

 map_Kd vehicle.png
 ```

-I am not sure what is the exact history of these file formats, but I believe they were first introduced by the Wavefront Technologies company for their 3D software.
-Now they are available in practically all 3D modeling softwares.
+The `obj` and `mtl` file formats were originally developed by the Wavefront Technologies company for their 3D visualizer software.
+Currently, they are available in practically all 3D modeling solutions.

-## Parsing OBJs
+## Loading OBJ resources

 Using this library is meant to be easy and straightforward.
 All you need to do is instantiate an `OBJParser` and pass it an `InputStream` to your OBJ resource.